collabnix/kubelabs/api.md

 - [Setup 5 Node Kubernetes Cluster](https://collabnix.github.io/kubelabs/kube101.html)

-When accessing the Kubernetes API for the first time, use the Kubernetes command-line tool, kubectl.
+When accessing the Kubernetes API for the first time, use the Kubernetes command-line tool, `kubectl`.
 To access a cluster, you need to know the location of the cluster and have credentials to access it.

 ## Checking the location & credentials